 Final Words: How to Move Ahead?

-Solar cells converting radiation into energy has undoubtedly been one of humankind’s most significant innovations.
+Solar cells converting radiation into energy is undoubtedly one of humankind’s most significant innovations.
 However, not monitoring its overall use and manufacturing process will negatively impact the planet.

 Safe to say, solar power plants offer plenty of pros and cons.
-While you get independent of non-renewable energy resources, you also have to suffer the disadvantages of energy used during the panel manufacturing process.
+While you get independent of non-renewable energy resources, you also have to suffer the disadvantages of energy used during panel manufacturing.